An introduction to the NoOps movement

 - Device management

-Obviously, applications that are developed to suit the needs of the business have to be deployed somewhere so that they can be consumed, and this is where the interplay between the developers and IT operations managers comes in: they must work together to take the developer's work and deploy it to the world on their enterprises resources.
-This makes perfect sense if the picture were so simple but, as we will see in the next section, reality is a bit more complicated.
+Obviously, applications that are developed to suit the needs of the business have to be deployed somewhere so that they can be consumed, and this is where the interplay between the developers and IT operations managers comes in: they must work together to take the developer's work and deploy it to the world on their enterprise's resources.
+This makes perfect sense if the picture were so simple but, as we will see in the next section, the reality is a bit more complicated.

 Agile & Continuous Deployment

 In the early days of enterprise software solutions, very few enterprises created custom software solutions or applications of their own.
-However, as workplace environments have become more dynamic and reliant on smart hardware and software solutions, the demand for rapid release of custom software applications has grown dramatically.
+However, as workplace environments have become more dynamic and reliant on smart hardware and software solutions, the demand for the rapid release of custom software applications has grown dramatically.
 The Agile movement was largely a response to this exponential growth in application demand and it is founded on principles inspired by the Silicon Valley "fail fast & fail early" philosophy.
 Gone are the days of months of planning, tedious software architecture design, and software release schedules following a waterfall schedule into a deployment phase that is given equal weight by the IT operations team.
 Today's software development teams are expected to respond immediately to a seemingly never-ending stream of features and demands requested by the business.

 Often, projects are started as bare-bones applications that are immediately thrust into production environments where they will be constantly updated and expanded upon as the business requirements evolve.
-This sounds great, but it presents a few challenges to software development and IT operations teams, especially with regards to quality of the end-user experience and application uptime.
+This sounds great, but it presents a few challenges to software development and IT operations teams, especially with regards to the quality of the end-user experience and application uptime.
 To counter this, the development and ops teams employ a set of automation tools and checkpoints, collectively referred to as "Continuous Integration" or "Continuous Deployment" that smooth out the problems caused by rapid iterations in the software development life cycle.
 For example, when properly configured, and CI pipeline can trigger a series of automated tests whenever a developer checks in new code to ensure that the new code does not break anything or cause "regression" bugs.

 The (Traditional) IT Bottleneck

-It operations experts are fantastic but, in our view, their role is best executed when the evidence of their work is everywhere, but their presence is not so apparent.
+Its operations experts are fantastic but, in our view, their role is best executed when the evidence of their work is everywhere, but their presence is not so apparent.
 A good server at a restaurant will keep your glass full and your food coming without you noticing them much at all and it should be the same with IT operations managers but sometimes--often through no fault of their own--this is not the case.
 Without considerable depth of automation in your software development life cycle (SDLC), it becomes necessary for the development team to spend significantly more time with the IT operations team in order to coordinate downtime, deployments, rollbacks, and so forth.
 This is especially true in the case of on-premise deployments.
 This close coupling between IT ops folk and the developers is bad for at least three reasons:

 - It takes the developer's focus away from understanding the needs of the business stakeholders